S k i l l

 $364 has the same digits as $3.64.

-Those ten marks are also known as the Arabic numerals, because it was the Arab mathematicians who introduced them into Europe, where their forms evolved.
+Those ten marks are also known as the Arabic numerals, because it was the Arab mathematicians who introduced them into Europe from India, where their forms evolved.

 2. Which numbers are the powers of 10?

-They are the numbers we get when, starting with 1, we repeatedly multiply by 10.
+They are the numbers produced when, starting with One, we continue collecting them into groups of 10.

 And so on.